titodalcanton/pycbc/docs/inference/examples/single.rst

    :align: center

 ---------------------------------------------------
-Abitrary sampling coordinates with nested samplers
+Arbitrary sampling coordinates with nested samplers
 ---------------------------------------------------

 The single template model also supports marginalization over the polarization